rwatson462/rust-dungeon-crawler/README.md

 ## Initial release
 The game is considered "ready for release" when these goals have been achieved:
- 1. Create procedurally generated map
+ 1. Create procedurally generated map - DONE
- 2. Create the Player and enable movement
+ 2. Create the Player and enable movement - DONE
-    * 4 axis of movement, no diagonal moves supported
+    * 4 axis of movement, no diagonal moves supported - DONE
-    * Add collision with walls
+    * Add collision with walls - DONE
  3. Allow exiting the level and starting new levels
  4. Add Monsters that roam randomly, killing the player if they touch
  5. Add combat: